 Processing and storing data

 The collected data is processed by the service.
 Statistical objects are formed in the tag's storage based on this data.

-Yandex.Metrica works with multiple data levels and uses the following types of statistical objects:
+Yandex.Metrica works with several data levels and operates with the following types of statistical objects:

 A statistical object is defined by a set of attributes.